Our Lady of Charity: Italy

-on 14 June 1886 venerated in Moschiano via the Bishop of Nola, Monsignor Joseph Formisano.
+on 14 June 1886 venerated in the older Church of Corpus Christi, Moschiano via the Bishop of Nola, Monsignor Joseph Formisano.
+The image was crafted by local artisans Gaspare Dalia and Gætano Russo.

 Mexico

-Pope Paul VI granted a decree of Pontifical coronation titled Quandoquidem Beatissima Virgo for a namesake image in Huamantla, Mexico in 25 July 1974.
-The rite of coronation was executed on 15 August 1974.
-The same Pontiff raised the shrine to the status of Minor Basilica via his Pontifical decree Tanta Est Dignitas on 5 August 1978.
+Pope Paul VI granted a decree of Pontifical coronation titled Quandoquidem Beatissima Virgo for an image in Huamantla, Mexico on 25 July 1974.
+The rite of coronation was executed by Archbishop Girolamo Prigione on 15 August 1974.
+The same Pontiff raised the shrine to the status of Minor Basilica via his Pontifical decree Tanta est Dignitas on 5 August 1978.

 Spain

 Our Lady of Charity, Patroness of Cartagena, Spain c.
 1723, granted a canonical coronation on 17 April 1923 by Pope Pius XI.

 An earlier image of Our Lady of Charity predating and sourcing the Cuban image is venerated in the town of Illescas, Toledo, Spain.
 Legend recalls that it was copied from a "Saint Luke" image from Antioch and brought by Saint Paul the Apostle to Toledo between the year 50 and 60 A.D.
 From that date, the image remained when the Archbishop of Toledo Eugenius II of Toledo, who placed the image in a Benedictine monastery.
 In the 16th century, the image was transferred to a local Hospital of Charity where a famed miraculous healing of paralyzed patient Francesca de la Cruz took place in 1562.
 During the same time, the image was revised, separating the heads and hands of the Virgin from its fully formed or detallado style, to allow vestments and jewels to fit the image.

-The namesake image in Camarena, Toledo.
+The image of Our Lady of Charity in Camarena, Toledo.

-The namesake Marian title is also honored as the patroness of Camarena, Toledo.
+The Marian title is also honored as the patroness of Camarena, Toledo.
 The image is venerated in the Church of San Juan Bautista, where it is enshrined in a Baroque altarpiece from the late Renaissance period, crafted by Mateo de Cibantos between 1652 and 1655.
-Her feast day is celebrated on August 15th, coinciding with the Feast of the Assumption of the Virgin Mary, during which the town holds its major annual festivities.
+Her feast day is celebrated on August 15, coinciding with the Feast of the Assumption of the Virgin Mary, during which the town holds its major annual festivities.
 The image also processes through the town on Carnival Sunday.
 The image is carried on a historic float that was once used in the coronation of King Louis I of Spain in the 18th century, adding royal and artistic value to its traditional processions.